The concept of the Anthropocene Age, suggesting that humankind has become a greater influence on the planet than nature, is

 device?

-a camera position from a great height gives you a lot of interpretive freedom as well.
+from a great height gives you a lot of interpretive freedom as well.

 Did the experience of shooting this film, which also took you deep underground, cause you to experience the Earth somehow